-E.T.: The Extra-Terrestrial images are © Universal Studios.
+E.T.: The Extra-Terrestrial images are © Universal Pictures.
 All Rights Reserved.

 To celebrate the Blu-ray release and the 30th anniversary of Steven Spielberg's beloved family film E.T.
 The Extra-Terrestrial, six Madame Tussauds locations including Hollywood, London, Berlin Amsterdam Sydney and Tokyo are set to bring to life one of films' most iconic characters.
 The Extra-Terrestrial star will be immortalized in Madame Tussauds' signature wax form and unveiled on October 22nd...
 More>>

 E.T.: The Extra-Terrestrial 4K Review

 When E.T.'s spaceship leaves without him he must find a place to hide.
 Scared and alone, he finds an open shed in a residential neighborhood to stay in but is disturbed by a young boy named Elliot (Henry Thomas; Legends of the Fall).
 Elliot and his siblings, Michael (Robert MacNaughton; Frankenstein vs. The Mummy) and Gertie (an adorable Drew Barrymore; Fifty First Dates) are hurting themselves as their parents' divorce has taken a toll on them.
 The three plot to help E.T. and hide him inside the house without their mom, Mary (Dee Williams; Cujo) finding out.